mysoultan/reference-architectures/aks/secure-baseline/README.md

 There are considerations that must be addressed before you start deploying your cluster.
 Do I have enough permissions in my subscription and AD tenant to do a deployment of this size?
 How much of this will be handled by my team directly vs having another team be responsible?

-* [ ] Begin by ensuring you [install and meet the prerequisites](./01-prerequisites.md).
+* [ ] Begin by ensuring you [install and meet the prerequisites](./01-prerequisites.md)
 * [ ] [Plan your Azure Active Directory integration](./02-aad.md)

-Now you're ready to think about the networking, see **Build target network**.

 ### 2. Build target network

-Microsoft's recommended baseline for a secure, baseline cluster is one in which you deploy it into a carefully planned network, sized appropriately for your needs.
+Microsoft's recommended baseline cluster is one in which you deploy it into a carefully planned network, sized appropriately for your needs, and with proper network observability.
 Organizations typically favor a traditional hub-spoke model.
 This may be handled by your team, or a networking team in your organization.

 * [ ] [Build the hub-spoke network](./03-networking.md)

-Now you can move on to **Deploying the cluster**.

 ### 3. Deploying the cluster